Expert auto aC repair by certified technicians at Auto Service Experts

 AC Recharge

-In the event that your vehicle is low on refrigerant (or Freon), Freon is added through a process known as an AC recharge.
+If your vehicle is low on refrigerant (or Freon), Freon is added through a process known as an AC recharge.
 An auto air conditioning system is a closed unit and should not lose Freon over time.
-If Freon levels are low, this indicates that there is a leak somewhere within the system.
+If Freon levels are low, this indicates a leak somewhere within the system.
 Leaks can occur within the lines, hoses, connections, or cracks in components such as the compressor, condenser, or evaporator.
 A recharge may keep your AC blowing cold for a while (depending on the size of the leak), but it does not repair the underlying issue.
 Because freon is transparent, a dye test is often required to determine where the leak is coming from.

 AC Dye Tests

 If the vehicle is too low on Freon and the compressor will not turn on, or if the leak is small and impossible to see with the naked eye, you may require a dye test to determine the source of the leak.
-A dye test involves injecting fluorescent dye (along with Freon) into the car's air conditioning system and running it until traces of the dye (visible under UV light) can be seen at the location of the leak.
-The fluorescent dye helps to point out hard to detect leaks because freon is transparent and therefore impossible to notice as it escapes the system.
+A dye test involves injecting a fluorescent dye (along with Freon) into the car’s air conditioning system and running it until traces of the dye (visible under UV light) can be seen at the location of the leak.
+The fluorescent dye helps to point out hard-to-detect leaks because freon is transparent and, therefore, impossible to notice as it escapes the system.
 Dye tests are performed as a separate service.

 Vacuum Test

 Refrigerant and air are sucked from the unit with a vacuum pump which creates a vacuum within the system.
-It is then monitored with a vacuum gauge for a period of time, possibly overnight to detect small leaks.
+It is then monitored with a vacuum gauge for some time, possibly overnight, to detect small leaks.
 If the system does not hold the vacuum, this indicates the presence of an AC leak.
 The amount of vacuum loss is recorded to determine whether there is a minor or major leak.

 AC Electrical Diagnostics

-A certified HVAC mechanic will check to make sure there is power from the electrical system (or a pulse with a signal) to the compressor.
+A certified HVAC mechanic will check to ensure there is power from the electrical system (or a pulse with a signal) to the compressor.
 We check all fuses and relays.
-If there is an electronic problem beyond the fuses and relays, it may be a computer control problem due to loss of signal.
+If there is an electronic problem beyond the fuses and relays, it may be a computer control problem due to signal loss.
 Computer control signal loss problems are repaired as a separate service.

-*** While we are not known for frigid weather here, it is also important to have your car heater repaired at the first sign of problems.
-If your car heater is not working, it could mean that there are problems within the cooling system which could lead to major engine damage!
+*** While we are not known for frigid weather here, it is still essential to have your car heater repaired at the first sign of problems.
+If your car heater is not working, it could mean that there are problems within the cooling system, which could lead to significant engine damage!

 Cabin Air Filter Change or A/C System Cleaning

-Most modern automobiles come equipped with cabin air filters located either behind the glove box or in the air intake vents in front of the windshield.
+Most modern automobiles come equipped with cabin air filters behind the glove box or in the air intake vents in front of the windshield.
 These filter and clean air as it enters the heating, ventilation, & air conditioning system, known as the HVAC system.
-They block and trap dust, pollen, pollutants, and other contaminants before it enters the passenger cabin area, therefore, a dirty cabin air filter can result in the air you breathe inside your vehicle being of poorer quality than the outside air.
-Cabin air filter replacement is usually recommended every 15,000 miles (or every 5th oil change) but may be necessary more often if driving in heavy traffic congestion or a location with a high level of pollution.
-If your car or truck does not have a cabin air filter, ask about a cleaning service to eliminate bacteria, mold, and unpleasant smells coming from within the system.
+They block and trap dust, pollen, pollutants, and other contaminants before they enter the passenger cabin area.
+Therefore, a dirty cabin air filter can result in the air you breathe inside your vehicle being of poorer quality than the outside air.
+Cabin air filter replacement is usually recommended every 15,000 miles (or every 5th oil change).
+Still, it may be necessary more often if driving in heavy traffic congestion or a location with high pollution.
+If your car or truck does not have a cabin air filter, ask about a cleaning service to eliminate bacteria, mold, and unpleasant smells from within the system.

 When Should You Have Your Car Air Conditioner Serviced?

-• If you notice a foul odor or musty smelling air coming from the vents.
+• If you detect a foul or musty odor from the vents.

 AC Service Includes:

-• Inspect lines and hoses for corrosion and leaks
+• Inspecting lines and hoses for corrosion and leaks.

-• Test output air temperature on the coldest possible setting
+• Testing output air temperature on the coldest setting.

-• Our mechanics are careful to follow environmentally safe refrigerant handling and disposal procedures as outlined in the Environmentally Sustainable Actions Certification Program.
+• Following environmentally safe refrigerant handling and disposal procedures as outlined in the Environmentally Sustainable Actions Certification Program.

 Benefits of Service: